A Vacation Revelation in the Andes

-A comprehensive 11-day journey showcasing the most fascinating historical sites of Lima, Cusco and Lake Titicaca, and featuring the world's most famous trek, the classic four-day Inca Trail en route to Machu Picchu.
+A comprehensive 11-day journey showcasing the most fascinating historical sites of Lima, Cusco and Lake Titicaca, and featuring either the world’s most famous trek, the classic four-day Inca Trail, or the Lares Valley hike en route to Machu Picchu.
+Breathtaking beauty, the hike of a lifetime, and a dose of inspiration that will stay with you long after you’ve returned home.

 Hotel & Expedition Train to Cusco